railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 .. index::
    single: accountant

-If you have experience of managing with traditional software you will know the problem of getting useful indicators.
-If you ask your accountant for a stock valuation or the value added by production he will give you a figure.
-If you ask for the same figure from your stores manager you will get an entirely different amount.
+If you have experience of managing with traditional software, you will know the problem of getting useful indicators.
+If you ask your accountant for a stock valuation or the value added by production, he will give you a figure.
+If you ask for the same figure from your stores manager, you will get an entirely different amount.
 You have no idea who is right!

-In OpenERP the management of stock is completely integrated with the accounts, to give strong coherence between the two systems.
+In OpenERP, the management of stock is completely integrated with the accounts, to give strong coherence between the two systems.
 The double-entry structure of locations enables a very precise correspondence between stocks and accounts.